arhamwajid90/New-Campfire-Song/README.md

 and some koolaid
 and some candy
 but make sure that you...
-Don't vomit from overeating
+Don't vomit from overeating!
+As we sing along to the campfire song!
 .
 .
 .
-Know your limits as we're all gathered around this campfire
+Know your limits as we're all gathered around this campfire having a blast
-So sing along!
+So sing along as its the campfire song!